 What is Field Biology?

-Field Biology can take many forms, but the goal always is to understand how living organisms function in their natural environments.
-The tools for conducting field research can be as simple as a pencil and a notebook, or as complicated as sequencing and analyzing DNA; modern field biology often integrates data collected outdoors in an organism’s environment with molecular lab work and computer-based modeling.
-On any given day, scientific research in Field Biology can be exciting, exhausting, thrilling, boring, pleasant, tedious, a walk in the park, a scramble up a mountain, a slog through a stream.
-For us in the CEFB it is always rewarding.
+Field Biology can take many forms, but the goal is always to understand how living organisms function in their natural environments.
+The tools for conducting field research can be as simple as a pencil and a notebook or as complicated as sequencing and analyzing DNA; modern field biology often integrates data collected outdoors in an organism’s environment with molecular lab work and computer-based modeling.
+On any given day, scientific research in Field Biology can be exciting, exhausting, thrilling, boring, pleasant, tedious, a walk in the park, a scramble up a mountain, or a slog through a stream.
+For us in the CEFB, it is always rewarding.

 News Feed